harshitsaharan/Camera-Detector/README.md

 **⚠️ Note**

 This project is a prototype/demo implementation intended for academic and learning purposes.
 For production-level accuracy, advanced eye-tracking or machine learning models can be integrated.

+This project includes contributions from Harshit Saharan, Jasleen Kaur, Aman Arora, and Abhinav Shakya.